Pratham-source-code/Nova-AI-Platform-/README.md

-# Nova-AI-Platform-
-Nova is a simple voice-activated virtual assistant built using Python.
-It listens for voice commands and performs various tasks such as opening websites, playing music, and responding to user input using speech synthesis.
+Nova is a lightweight, voice-activated desktop assistant developed in Python.
+It responds to spoken commands to perform basic tasks like opening websites or playing music.
+With simple voice interaction, Nova makes hands-free control of your computer easy and efficient.

-🔧 Features:
+💻 How It Works

-Wake Word Activation: Listens for the keyword “Nova” to activate.
+   Wake Word Detection: Nova continuously listens for the wake word "Nova" using your microphone.

-Voice Recognition: Uses the speech_recognition library to convert spoken words into text.
+    Speech Recognition: Once activated, it captures the next spoken command using the speech_recognition library and converts it into text.
+    Command Processing: Based on the recognized text, Nova checks for predefined commands and performs the appropriate action.
+    Speech Response: Using pyttsx3, Nova speaks back to the user for confirmation or feedback.

+🔧 Feature

+    ✅ Voice-activated with the keyword “Nova”

-Web Automation: Opens popular websites like Google, YouTube, Instagram, and more via simple voice commands.
+    ✅ Opens popular websites like:

-Music Playback: Integrates with a custom musiclibrary module to play music based on voice commands.

-Text-to-Speech: Uses pyttsx3 to provide spoken responses and feedback.
+      Google, YouTube, Facebook, Instagram, Twitter, WhatsApp

+    ✅ Plays music via a customizable musiclibrary module

+    ✅ Responds to user with speech (TTS)

+    ✅ Gracefully exits when the user says "stop"

+    ✅ Basic error handling for unrecognized input

+🧠 Technologies Used
+  Python

+    speech_recognition – for converting voice to text

+    pyttsx3 – for text-to-speech feedback

+    webbrowser – to open websites

+    musiclibrary – custom module mapping song names to URLs

+🚀 Usage
+Run the script.

-Graceful Exit: Say "stop" to terminate the assistant.
+  Say “Nova” to activate the assistant.

-🧠 How It Works:
-Nova continuously listens using the system's microphone.

-When the wake word “Nova” is detected, it prompts the user for a command.

-The command is recognized and processed accordingly—whether it’s opening a website or playing a song.

-If the command isn’t recognized, Nova politely asks the user to try again.

-📦 Libraries Used:
-speech_recognition

-pyttsx3

-webbrowser

-musiclibrary (custom module)
+  Speak a command like:
+  "Open YouTube"
+  "Play [song name]"
+  "Stop" to exit